Dbhasin1/ethics-tutorial/tutorials/LSTM.md

 ----

 Before we begin there are a few pointers you should always keep in mind before choosing the data you wish to train your model on:
-- Unless you have their consent, your data should not link back to named people.
-It's difficult to obtain a hundred percent anonymous datasets hence it should be made clear to the users that you're minimizing the risk and possible harm of data leaks.
+- **Identifying Data Bias** - Bias is a component of the human thought process, and data collected from humans therefore inherently reflects that bias.
+Some ways in which this bias tends to occur in Machine Learning datasets are:
+    - *Bias in historical data*: Historical data are often skewed towards, or against, particular groups.
+        Data can also be severely imbalanced with limited information on protected groups.
+    - *Bias in data collection mechanisms*: Lack of representativeness introduces inherent biases in the data collection process.
+    - *Bias towards observable outcomes*: In some scenarios, we have the information about True Outcomes only for a certain section of the population.
+In the absence of information on all outcomes, one cannot even measure fairness
-- [Trevisan and Reilly](https://eprints.whiterose.ac.uk/91157/1/Ethical%20dilemmas.pdf) identified a list of sensitive topics that need to be handled with extra care.
+- **Preserving human anonymity for sensitive data**: [Trevisan and Reilly](https://eprints.whiterose.ac.uk/91157/1/Ethical%20dilemmas.pdf) identified a list of sensitive topics that need to be handled with extra care.
 We present the same below along with a few additions:
     - personal daily routines (including location data);
     - individual details about impairment and/or medical records;
     - emotional accounts of pain and chronic illness;